The private access may soon be restricted because of liability concerns.

 Councilwoman Elizabeth Lewis said the council agreed years ago to gradually phase out private access gates by constructing a public gate, and not allowing new private gates.

-The town ended up making repairs to the broken fence in July, and counted the number of gates, documenting their locations.
+The town ended up making repairs to the fence in July, and counted the number of gates, documenting their locations.

 Council members appeared divided on restricting the gates.